 The Teide volcano (3718 m / 12.198 ft), enclosed in a national park (Unesco Heritage), is the third largest in the world.
 The sea, with crystal clear water, takes different shades of blue.
 You can find here golden, white or black sandy beaches; pebbly or rocky ones; popular and fully equipped beaches, or more isolated and pristine ones; wide beaches, or small and sheltered ones.
 Tenerife is perfect to experience a little of everything!

-If you want to explore the island at best you should rent a car.
+If you want to explore Tenerife at best, you should rent a car.
 However, you can also move by public transport (you can check the site www.titsa.com).

 From the marina you can reach by sea Masca beach, built into the cliffs.
 This little paradise is also accessible from the homonymous mountain village of Masca, by walking about three hours through a gorge.